-Before applying you should read and understand these guidelines, the sample application form and the sample grant agreement published on business.gov.au and GrantConnect.
+Before applying, you should read and understand these guidelines, the sample application form and the sample grant agreement published on business.gov.au and GrantConnect.
+Applicants should read all eligibility and assessment criteria closely and attach detailed evidence that supports the assessment criteria.